mattbanks/pdf-email-on-save/README.txt

 == Description ==

 Create a PDF for a given post, page, or custom post type when the content is saved.
-Users can select which post types are included and which email to send the PDF to on the plugin settings page.
+Users can select which post types are included and which email to send the PDF to on the plugin settings page under Settings -> PDF Email on Save.

+Filters are available for changing all content in the generated PDF - see FAQ for more details.

 == Installation ==